 - Have one of a few specific genetic mutations (altered genetic code) that are passed on from one generation to the next that increase your chances of getting breast cancer and ovarian cancer

 - Have previously received radiation therapy to the chest/breast area in order to treat another cancer

 - Are obese, which is primarily linked with menopausal status

 How can I lower my risk for breast cancer?

 You can lower your risk for breast cancer by keeping your lifestyle healthy.
 Don’t smoke, limit alcohol intake, exercise regularly, eat a healthy diet including lots of fruits and veggies, and have regular checkups with your health care provider.

 Do I need to have a mammogram?

-A mammogram is an x-ray of the breasts, usually done to try to find early signs of breast cancer.
+A mammogram is a special type of x-ray of the breasts, usually done to try to find early signs of breast cancer.
 Teens do not need to get mammograms.
-In fact, mammograms don’t work well in teenagers and young adults because the breast tissue is too thick and too dense to get a clear picture.
+In fact, mammograms don’t work in teenagers and young adults because the breast tissue is too thick and too dense to get a clear picture.
 Most women start having mammograms when they are about 40.
 Some women younger than 40 years old may have a mammogram and/or MRI if they have a family history of breast cancer, if they have had radiation treatment for other cancers in the past, or if their health care provider recommends it for another reason.
 Talk to your HCP to decide if you need to start your screenings early.
-As a general rule of thumb if a first degree relative (mom, aunt, sister, etc.) has been diagnosed with breast cancer, you should begin screening 10 years before they were first diagnosed with breast cancer.
-So if they were diagnosed at age 45, you would start your screenings at age 35.
+As a general rule of thumb, if a first-degree relative (your mom or your sister) has been diagnosed with breast cancer, you should begin to get breast cancer screening 10 years before the age at which they were first diagnosed.
+So if they were diagnosed with breast cancer at age 45, you would start your screenings at age 35.
 Otherwise, typical routine screenings begin at about 40.